-&lt;sup>8 The evidence is split between "our" and 'your'; both make good sense, but I take it that the best line of transmission reads "our", inclusive.
+&lt;sup>1 The evidence is split between "our" and 'your'; both make good sense, but I take it that the best line of transmission reads "our", inclusive.

-&lt;sup>9 This is parallel to 2:18 above, and both are examples of "the will of God", 2:15.
+$^{2}$ This is parallel to 2:18 above, and both are examples of "the will of God", 2:15.

-&lt;sup>10 Peter is not advocating a sloppy or slovenly appearance; the problem is the vanity and competition expressed by extravagant hairstyles, clothes, jewelry-anything to get attention.
+Peter is not advocating a sloppy or slovenly appearance; the problem is the vanity and competition expressed by extravagant hairstyles, clothes, jewelry-anything to get attention.

-their own husbands, 6 as Sarah obeyed Abraham, calling him 'lord', whose (f) daughters you became by doing good and not being afraid of any intimidation.
+Sarah obeyed Abraham, calling him 'lord', whose (f) daughters you became by doing good and not being afraid of any intimidation.